2 Day Summer Minibus Tour: South Coast, Glacier Hike & Jokulsarlon with Optional Ice Cave

 ✓ Seljalandsfoss ✓ Skógafoss ✓ Reynisfjara ✓ Jökulsárlón ✓ Diamond Beach ✓ Skaftafell

-✓ Wi-Fi and Icelandic music on board, ✓ Accommodation with breakfast, ✓ Small Group Experience, ✓ Glacier Equipment And more…
+✓ Wi-Fi and Icelandic music on board ✓ Accommodation with breakfast ✓ Small group experience ✓ Glacier equipment

 Are you ready for the adventure?

-During this tour you’ll travel the popular South Coast.
-Along the shore, you’ll get to see the famous black sand beach, Reynisfjara and our stunning glacier lagoon Jökulsárlón in Vatnajökull National Park.
+In this tour, you’ll be taken to the famous South Coast.
+Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
+You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, and get on Europe’s largest glacier for a glacier hike.
 You also have the chance to add an optional tour to explore the mighty Dragon Glass Katla Ice Cave.

 Glacier Hike in Skaftafell